siva-123-hash/realmeWebsite/README.md

 1. Please note that my demo website was built during the October Halloween Sale.
 Thus the real realme website will be different at the time of your viewing.
 (As seen below)

+2. All images are in 4K resolution, click to enlarge for better viewing.

 <img src="src/img/realme%20website%20Product%20Images.png" width="100%" height="500px">

 # Project Context